CaptainLevi04/Plant-Leaf-Segmentation/README.md

 Throughout this project, several practical observations became clear:

-- 📌 Improving dataset quality had a greater impact than simply increasing model complexity.
+- Improving dataset quality had a greater impact than simply increasing model complexity.
-- 📌 Systematic error analysis revealed issues that evaluation metrics alone could not identify.
+- Systematic error analysis revealed issues that evaluation metrics alone could not identify.
-- 📌 Manual annotation refinement significantly improved segmentation consistency.
+- Manual annotation refinement significantly improved segmentation consistency.
-- 📌 Targeted data augmentation proved more effective than applying aggressive augmentation to the entire dataset.
+- Targeted data augmentation proved more effective than applying aggressive augmentation to the entire dataset (in this case).
-- 📌 Attention U-Net produced cleaner leaf boundaries than the baseline U-Net.
+- Attention U-Net produced cleaner leaf boundaries than the baseline U-Net.
-- 📌 Post-processing further reduced small false-positive regions without retraining the model.
+- Post-processing further reduced small false-positive regions without retraining the model.
-- 📌 A fair benchmark against DeepLabV3 + MobileNetV3 provided stronger validation of the proposed pipeline.
+- A fair benchmark against DeepLabV3 + MobileNetV3 provided stronger validation of the proposed pipeline.

 ---
-## 🔮 Future Work
+## 🔮 Future Work (SOON)

-Possible directions for extending this project include:

-- Fine-tuning transformer-based segmentation models (e.g., SegFormer or Mask2Former).
-- Expanding the dataset with additional plant species and real-world field images.
+- Expanding the dataset with additional plant species and real-world field images to increase model quality and generalization on any plant leaf.
-- Deploying the final model as a lightweight web or mobile application.
-- Optimizing inference speed through model quantization and pruning.
 - Integrating the segmentation model with a downstream plant disease classification pipeline.
 ---